muaz-khan/WebRTC-Experiment/p2p-share/README.md

-# WebRTC P2P File Sharing
+## WebRTC P2P File Sharing

-It is a WebRTC `one-to-many` file sharing experiment.
+It is a WebRTC **one-to-many** file sharing experiment.

-This ***WebRTC File Broadcasting* experiment is a little bit old.
+This **WebRTC File Broadcasting** experiment is a little bit old.

 Try [WebRTC P2P Group File Sharing](https://github.com/muaz-khan/WebRTC-Experiment/tree/master/file-hangout) experiment that allows you:

 1. Share files in a group (many-to-many)
 2. Unlimited data connections on Firefox

-## How WebRTC file sharing experiment works?
+### How WebRTC file sharing experiment works?

 1. It shares the file directly over all connected data ports
-2. By default `16 SCTP streams` are used by Firefox...data sharing is faster!
+2. By default `16 SCTP` ports are used by Firefox!

-## Is this a P2P file distributing system?
+### Is this a P2P file distributing system?

-Sure, it is a P2P file distribution using `RTCDataChannel` APIs; over `SCTP` data ports, in the moment.
+Sure, it is a P2P file distribution using `RTCDataChannel` APIs.

-## Is this a torrent like file distributing/sharing system?
+### Is this a torrent like file distributing/sharing system?

 This P2P file sharing experiment works like this:

-1. Multi-peers are opened to support Multi-users
+1. Multi-peers are opened to support multi-users
-2. Multi data ports are opened in muli-directions
+2. Multi data ports are opened in multi-directions
 3. If `UserA` share file...file will be transferred asynchronously over all connected data ports.
 4. All other users are connected directly to each other; like a hexagon or other many directional shape.

-## Chrome and unreliable data connection...how it works?
+### Chrome and unreliable data connection...how it works?

-In a simple one-to-one data session; two RTP ports get open on chrome:
+In a simple one-to-one data session; chrome opens two RTP ports:

 1. One RTP data port of outband
 2. One RTP data port of inband

-So many limitations in the moment; to resolve all those limitations; data/files gets splitted in small chunks; and those chunks are transferred `one-after-other` after predefined time interval to make distribution consistent and reliable.
+So many limitations in the moment; to resolve all those limitations; data/files are splitted in small chunks; and those chunks are transferred **step-by-step** after predefined time interval to make distribution consistent and reliable.

-## How to use `One-to-Many File Sharing` in your own site?
+### How to use `One-to-Many File Sharing` in your own site?

 **Just copy HTML/JS code in your site and that's all you need to do.
 Nothing to install!
 No requirements!**

-## Browser Support
+### Browser Support

 WebRTC **File Broadcasting** (file sharing) experiment works fine on following web-browsers: